 |"Are you there at all?"|

-One of the wonderful things about movies is that every social movement and shift in culture brings about a subliminal, unconscious “response” in the content and focus of films.
+One of the wonderful things about movies is that every social movement and subtle shift in culture mores tends to bring about a subliminal, unconscious “response” in the content and focus of films.
 The confluence of the sexual revolution and the women’s movement in the late 1960s brought about a rash of mainstream films indicative of the middle-aged male’s unease with the shifting sexual paradigm.
-Women’s sexual license was represented as threatening and destructive to the status quo in films like 1969s Three Into Two Won’t Go (also starring Judy Geeson), Play Misty for Me (1971), and Something to Hide (1972).
-Even a period film like Clint Eastwood’s The Beguiled (1971) succumbed to the trap of only being able to picture strong women as threatening women.
+Where it was once common to depict men as sexual adventurers and women as passive targets of desire, the newfound sexual licence afforded women after "the pill" was represented as something threatening and destructive to the status quo in films like 1969s Three Into Two Won’t Go (also starring Judy Geeson), Play Misty for Me (1971), and Something to Hide (1972).
+Even a period film like Clint Eastwood’s The Beguiled (1971) succumbed to the trap of only being able to picture women with sexual agency as threats to men.

 One Of Those Things definitely qualifies as archetypal male angst melodrama, but like the characters themselves, there’s more going on here than what initially meets the eye.